fasterwp/php-worker-benchmarking/README.md

 No options, will output reports in the `reports` in the current folder

 Note that `run-series.sh` won't overwrite existing reports, so clear the directory to rerun

+### `./compare-reports.sh`
+`./compare-reports.sh dir`

+Will pull useful fields from json reports and dump them in a table